edunham/site/2015/07/07/rust_packaging_status_across_distros.rst

 User Repository (AUR) provides Cargo through a choice of `cargo-bin`_ or `cargo-git`_, though the latter hasn't been updated since February.

+I later learned that you need to install the `multirust`_ package to get Rust and Cargo.

 Fedora
 ------